mbcarruthers/jquery_drill/readme.md

 In app.js when the form is submitted, alert the value of the text input field. (hint) (hint)

-If the user has typed in the input field then the button should be enabled, otherwise the button should be disabled. (hint)
+If the user has typed in the input field then the button should be enabled, otherwise the button should be disabled.

-Create a div element and append it to the body.
+Create a `div` element and append it to the body.

-When the user types in the input field and clicks submit, append the text in an h2 element to the div
+When the user types in the input field and clicks submit, append the text in an `h2` element to the div

-When the user mouses over the h2 element, assign it a new background color and border radius. (hint)
+When the user mouses over the `h2` element, assign it a new background color and border radius.

 Great job!
-Now, delete the code for creating the h2 and we are going to work on creating a list
+Now, delete the code for creating the `h2` and we are going to work on creating a list

 Use jQuery to create an unordered list and append it to the body

 When the user submits the form, append the text as list item to the unordered list

-When the user clicks on the li element, assign it a random color.
+When the user clicks on the `li` element, assign it a random color.

-When the user double clicks on the list, remove the item that was clicked on. (hint)
+When the user double clicks on the list, remove the item that was clicked on.